YannickBlais/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md (this file) summarizing the results
+* examples folder containing images used in this report

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing